Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Evaluation

-\textbf{FPs of Reentrancy.} Among the four supported tools except \smartcheck, \ourTool yields the lowest FP rate (72.3\%) owing to the adoptions of DM1-5 for reentrancy.
+\textbf{FPs of Reentrancy.} Among the four supported tools except \smartcheck, \ourTool yields the lowest FP rate (\todo{71.5\%}) owing to the adoptions of benign signatures for reentrancy.
 FP rates of other tools are even higher.
-For example, the FP rate of \securify is 95.7\%, as its detection pattern is too general but has not considered any possible DM in code. \slither adopts Rule \ref{rule:slither:reentrance} in \S\ref{sec:background:example2} to detect, but it supports no DMs --- its recall is acceptable, but FP rate is high. \oyento adopts Rule \ref{rule:oyente: reentrance} in \S\ref{sec:rdr:dm} and has no DMs --- its recall is low due to the strict rule, and its FP rate is also high.
+For example, the FP rate of \securify is \todo{98.9\%}, as its detection pattern is too general but has not considered possible defense to vulnerabilities in code. \slither adopts Rule \ref{rule:slither:reentrance} to detect, but it supports no benign signatures --- its recall is acceptable, but FP rate is high. \oyento adopts Rule \ref{rule:oyente:reentrance} and has no benign signatures --- its recall is low due to the strict rule, and its FP rate is also high.